donstephan/tenants/README.md

 */
 ```

+### Environment
+Optional settings can be set below.
+All settings can also be adjusted as well by setting the `Tenants.<settingName>` value.

+**TENANT_POOL_DISCONNECT_TIME**: ms to disconnect a collection since it has been accessed.
+Default is 30000 (30 seconds).
+**TENANTS_CLEANUP_INTERVAL**: ms to run GC cleanup on inactive tenant collections.
+Default is 30000 (30 seconds).

 ### How it works
-All tenants does is extends an option on the Collection class to provid references to different collection swhen `from(<tenant-x>)` is called.
-In order to get by the requirement of unique single collection names(because of the internal Meteor mutation methods and to prevent tenant collection overlap), we store`_tenants` collection in the main DB.
+All tenants does is extends an option on the Collection class to provide references to different collections when `<Mongo.Collection>.from(<tenant-x>)` is called.
+In order to get by the requirement of unique single collection names (because of the internal Meteor mutation methods and to prevent tenant collection overlap), we store a `_tenants` collection in the main DB.
 This maps a unique collection name for each tenant with a simple count.
 If we use the `Links` example from above, in your main db the collection name would be `links`, for `tenant_1` the collection is named `links_0`, for `tenant_2` the collection is named `links_1`, and so on and so on.

 ### TODO
 * Testing
-* Disconnection of remote connection drivers if they are not used in a period of time i.e. we shouldn't keep alive a remote connection driver to a tenant if they have not accessed that collection in X minutes (seconds?)
-  * Currently we initialize 1 connection (need to validate in terms of pool sizing).
-If you have 100 tenants that would be 100 extra connections.
-We only need connections to stay alive while a tenant is accessing collections so some sort of automated cleanup makes sense to disconnect and reconnect when needed.